iq-me/SEEM-Beacon-Manager-Cordova-SDK/README.md

 * setApiUrl: sets API URL
 * setApiSslEnabled: sets if ssl should be enabled
 * setAutoUuidFetch: sets if auto fetching of UUIDs should be enabled
+* setPayload: sets payload object for scripted event
+* getAllMonitoredBeaconRegions: returns all monitored beacon regions
 * startListeningToBeaconRegion: starts listening to a beacon region
 * stopListeningToBeaconRegion: stops listening to a beacon region
-* onBeaconEnter: registers a callback for entering a beacon range
+* onEnterBeacon: registers a callback for entering a beacon range
-* onBeaconExit: registers a callback for leaving a beacon range
+* onExitBeacon: registers a callback for leaving a beacon range
+* onChangeBeaconProximity: registers a callback for changing a beacon range
 * onBeaconRangeDidChanged: registers a callback for changing beacon range event
 * onLinkAction: registers a callback for a link action event
 * onMessageAction: registers a callback for a message action event